-Pressure cooker leg of lamb is tender, juicy, flavorful - and super easy!
+This pressure cooker leg of lamb recipe is tender, juicy, flavorful - and super easy!
 Now you can enjoy roasted lamb any day of the week - not just on holidays.
 Bonus: there are less than 10 ingredients and just a few simple steps! 🙂 This recipe results in a medium-rare roast.

 "Cooking lamb in a pressure cooker is so easy!
 Only 10 ingredients and a few simple steps you'll be on your way to a delicious and tender leg of lamb." -Kori